 The binders or polymers in solvent paint are more like microscopic strands of angel hair pasta.
 As the solvent evaporates the polymers lace together, locking onto each other and the car body, sort of the way noodles glue themselves to plates left unwashed after an otherwise enjoyable dinner party.

 In fact, once dry, the two types of paints compare favorably.

-Venturini says both are equally durable, though that is the focus of online debates.
+Both are equally durable, although that is the focus of online debates.
 Major U.S. paint-makers, including DuPont, tout their water-based auto paints, citing a number of factors, but they avoid durability claims.

 It costs about the same to paint a car with either one.
-On a per-unit basis, water-borne paint can cost slightly more, but it can go as much as 50 percent farther than solvent-based paint.
-That's a savings of materials but also time, as painting each car is faster, according to DuPont, maker of Standohyd waterborne basecoat.
+On a per-unit basis, water-borne paint can cost slightly more, but it can go as much as 50 percent further than solvent-based paint.
+That's a savings not only of materials but also of time, as painting each car is faster, according to DuPont, maker of Standohyd waterborne base coat.

-Water-based can be more finicky when it comes to drying, requiring a greater degree of climate control than does its competitor.
+Water-based paint can be more finicky when it comes to drying, requiring a greater degree of climate control than its competitor does.
 Guns used for solvent-based paints, common tools in the industry, can't be used to apply water-borne paint.
 But cleaning water-borne paint guns requires only warm, soapy water rather than the solvents needed for solvent-based paints.

 Environmentalists (who nonetheless also want a spiffy car) can feel good about water-based paint on their vehicles.
-As water shortages become more frequent — as is happening in the Southwest — water-based paint may be viewed differently.
+As water shortages become more frequent, water-based paint may be viewed differently.
 The specific act of coating a car with solvent-based paint — excluding the production of the paint and the viability of recycling paint waste — can be done cleanly, but for an ever-steeper price.